GENERAL:

 Who is Uncle Broadsword?

-He’s a character from a game that (as of writing this) is currently being developed by the talkhaus community, a forum that many of the SMBX2 devs are members of.
+He’s a character from an episode developed by the talkhaus community, a forum that many of the founding SMBX2 devs were members of.
 All you really need to know about Broadsword is that he’s a treasure-hunting alien with a magic sword and that one of his brothers is a toaster.

 Who is Megan?